-The San Antonio River Authority, as well as all four counties and many cities in the watershed have programs to identify or monitor illegal dumping sites, enforce antidumping rules, and conduct public education on anti-littering and illegal dumping.
+The San Antonio River Authority, as well as all four counties and many cities in the watershed have programs to identify and conduct public education on anti-littering and illegal dumping.
 Counties conduct nuisance abatements and routine inspection of known dumping areas, organize clean-up events, and distribute educational materials to engage communities and help prevent illicit dumping.
-Both SARA and Bexar County conduct annual helicopter surveys to inspect for dumping along stream banks.
+Bexar County conducts annual helicopter surveys to inspect for dumping along stream banks.